MasterDickLOL/Payload-Dumper/README.md

 # Payload-Dumper
-Extract only boot.img, vbmeta.img and recovery.img from payload.bin files from Android firmwares like Xiaomi or OnePlus.
+Extract only init_boot.img, boot.img, vbmeta.img and recovery.img from payload.bin files from Android firmwares like Xiaomi or OnePlus.

 This code runs on Python3
 If you want any other partition to be extracted, just add the name in line 94